This easy Greek salad recipe is the perfect hearty meal salad that will make dinner time much easier for busy families.

 All canned tuna is relatively low in mercury, but light canned tuna is significantly lower than albacore tuna.
 So if you’re serving this salad to kids or pregnant women, or just eating it regularly, I do recommend choosing light canned tuna like skipjack.

-Yes, like I said, it’s too damn hot this Summer to cook so I am personally relying on more no cook meals.
+Like I said, it’s too damn hot this Summer to cook so I am personally relying on more no cook meals.
 Here are some ideas.

 What are you making for dinner on those super hot Summer nights?
 Leave me a comment below with your thoughts!